 - Continuously improving your productivity system

 In essence a productivity system is a lot like a straightforward process that helps you break down your workload into smaller, more manageable chunks, and ultimately do more work, more efficiently.

 What is a productivity system?

 A productivity system is simply the way that you manage your time each day.
 It’s the process you use to be productive and to get things done.

-The better the system, the more productive you’ll be, the more you’ll accomplish.
+The better the system, the more you’ll be able to stay productive, and the more you’ll accomplish.

 So in this case, see the official productivity system definition as: the strategies, methods, and tactics that you use to make progress in your work.